 If you can, get hold of some ‘seed potatoes’.
 These have been grown with the specific purpose of being replanted to produce a crop of potatoes.
-If you can’t find seed potatoes it’s worth having a go with shop-bought potatoes, but there’s a chance of these developing viruses.
+If you can’t find seed potatoes it’s worth having a go with grocery store potatoes, but there’s a chance of these developing viruses.

-When your potatoes are ready, plant them about 8 inches deep.
+When your potatoes are ready, plant them about 8 inches deep in garden beds, raised beds, or planters.
 When you start to see leaves, cover them up with more soil, and keep repeating this process until the plants flower.
 Doing this prevents the growing potatoes turning green and poisonous, and will also increase your crop by encouraging more potatoes to grow on the buried stems.

-Dwarf french beans
+Dwarf french beans (bush beans)

-We always sow dwarf french bean seeds in pots of compost, and plant them out when they reach 15-20cm tall.
-You should be able to start harvesting beans around two months after sowing the seeds, if the weather is on the colder side it could take a bit longer.
+Sow dwarf french bean seeds in pots of compost in early spring, and plant them out when they reach 15-20cm tall.
+You should be able to start harvesting beans around two months after you sow seeds.
+If you’re experiencing cool weather it could take a bit longer.

 Courgettes are one of the easiest vegetables to grow from seed.
-Just one plant can easily supply you with enough harvest – plant any more and you’ll probably end up looking for creative recipes involving courgettes!
+Just one plant can easily supply you with enough harvest.
+Plant any more, and you’ll probably end up looking for creative recipes involving courgettes!

 If you do end up with more courgettes than you know what to do with, start to harvest them when they are tiny.
 Baby courgettes are really tasty in pasta and stir fries.
 And make sure you get the kids to make magic courgettes – lightly scratch their name onto a small one and it will grow pretty quickly into a giant name.
 Brilliant fun!

 Make sure you tie the plants to their supports as they grow, and pinch out the end of the growing shoot when they reach the top.
 Harvest the pods when they are still young and tender, this will be around four months after sowing.

 Onions & shallots

 These are great vegetables for children to plant, as you just push them into the earth until only the tip is showing.
 You often get one or two sets popping out of the soil while they grow, so keep an eye on them and shove them back in if they misbehave.

-Aim to sow seeds little and often, so that you always have a tasty crop ready to harvest.
+Aim to sow salad seeds little and often, so that you extend the growing season and always have a tasty crop ready to harvest.
 Remember also to thin your seedlings out if they’re a little crowded.
 This will really make a difference to the amount of salad you can harvest, as each plant has less competition for the nutrients in the compost.

 You might think tomatoes are a bit tricky to grow, but if you choose the right variety that doesn’t have to be the case.

 You can grow tomatoes from seed, or buy small plants from garden centres.
 If you decide to grow from seed you will need to provide a warm, bright environment until your seedlings are established.
-This can be as simple as a sunny windowsill, or an improvised mini-greenhouse in a cooler spot.
+This can be as simple as a sunny spot on a windowsill, or an improvised mini-greenhouse in a cooler spot.

+These fast growing root vegetables are seriously low-effort.
 Radishes can really perk up a salad, and quick-maturing varieties can be ready in around four weeks.
 The speed of growth makes them super easy vegetables to grow at home with children too.

-Coriander is a bit hardier and fine growing outdoors, it’s a key ingredient in oriental cooking and lovely in salads too.
+Coriander is a bit hardier and fine growing outdoors.
+It’s a key ingredient in oriental cooking, and lovely in salads too.
 Make sure you plant this one little and often, as it will flower and go to seed quickly.

 Home-grown strawberries taste amazing, and they’re not fussy plants to grow.
 If you can get hold of some plants they’re well worth a try.